CSCD01/team_04-project/deliverable/4/design.md

 Two arrays `low, high` are returned. `low` holds the lower error bounds, while `high` holds the upper error bounds.

 In line 3358, the x-error range is handled.
 The left and right error bounds are extracted using the `extract_err()` method.
-Recall `xlolims` and `xuplims`.
-It checks if there are any data points that don't have such limits.
+Recall `xlolims` and `xuplims` which checks if there are any data points that don't have such limits.
 If so, then we draw normal error bars for those data points.
 The errorbars for these points are defined in this block, and appended to the list of `barlines` and `caplines`.

 If there are any data points for which we only want to draw the lower x-limits (left), then `xlolims` would be `True` for that point.
 The errorbar is drawn only for the left side of the data point, and a special caret symbol on the right.